 How do I know if I live in a HUBZone?

 Another way to qualify is if the area has a poverty rate of at least 25 percent.
 The HUBZone Program provides federal contract opportunities for small businesses located in HUBzones, and hiring employees.
 On the same subject : How to Flirt with a Guy at Work. … All you have to do is click on the map, type in your address, and it will let you know if you live in HUBZone.

 What is SBA HUBZone?
 The Historically Underused Business Zones (HUBZone) program helps small businesses in urban and rural communities gain preferential access to federal procurement opportunities.
 These options go to small businesses that receive HUBZone certification in part by hiring staff living in HUBZone.

 What qualifies HUBZone?
 HUBZone program qualifications To qualify for the HUBZone program, your business must: Be a small business.
 Be at least 51 percent owned and controlled by U.S. citizens, a Community Development Corporation, an agricultural cooperative, an Alaskan Indigenous corporation, an Hawaiian Indigenous organization, or an Indian tribe.

 How do I get certified as a small business?

 You can apply by creating a profile at SAM.gov and using the certify.SBA.gov Web site.
 The Business-owned business certificate lasts one year.
-To see also : How to Ride an Elevator.
+To see also : How to Treat High Potential Employees.
 You can update your certification information in the same way you apply.
 To learn more, check out the SBA Women Owned Small Business page.

 How long does it take to get SBA certification?
 A COMPLETE application will be processed within 90 days of receipt by the SBA Certification and Eligibility Division of the SBA Program.